siddhartha-s/ipd/lectures/lec15/README.md

 Which one of these is better for `lookup`? (first!)

-Lets talk about the running time of the operations.
+Let's talk about the running time of the operations.
 Going in order:

--  new-- constant (size of table)
+-  new-- linear (size of table)

--  add-- constant (assuming hash function is constant time)
+-  add-- anywhere from constant to linear, depending how good the hashing function is and how big the table is

--  member -- also constant (also assuming...)
+-  member-- ditto

--  lookup -- anywhere from constant to linear, depending how good the hashing function is.
+-  lookup-- ditto

-Lets explore some hashing functions.
+Let's explore some hashing functions.